paulwarren/nzde/dict/A/README.md

 >  Dairy Insight will want at least $10, AB, herd-testing, shed power, shed expenses and animal health will take out the best part of $100 [per cow] ... <i>(May 2, 2002,Taranaki Daily News,18</i>)

 >  With most rotaries if you want to do AB straight after milking you have to close the plant down.
 An extra water gland means you can put the water through whilst the platform is going and do AB at the same time ... <i>(Oct 31, 2002,Opunake and Coastal News,14</i>)

-## Ab

- <i>abbr.</i> a class of steam locomotive

->  Abs were the ubiquitous backbone of New Zealand rail when I was a child, they were the workhorses and were everywhere and are precious because they are so much part of New Zealand's rail heritage. <i>(Jun 2004,North & South,85</i>)